gordonjun2/DataBarista/README.md

 Traditional networking—online or at meetups—often yields superficial interactions or irrelevant connections.
 DataBarista changes this by:

-1. **Conversing naturally** to understand a user’s project, challenges, and goals.
+1. **Conversing naturally** to understand a user's project, challenges, and goals.
 2. **Extracting knowledge** into a structured, hybrid knowledge graph.
 3. **Publishing anonymized intents** publicly so others can discover collaboration opportunities.
 4. **Protecting private details** in an edge node accessible only to DataBarista.